pytorch/serve/examples/large_models/tp_llama/REAME.md

 ### Step 3: Convert the "Meta" checkpoints to PyTorch Distributed compliant checkpoints

-Convert the checkpoints to  PT-D compliant checkpoints as follows, note that for 7B `model_parallel_size 1` for 13B would be `model_parallel_size 2` and 70B `model_parallel_size 8`, you can also set `--nproc_per_node ` accordingly.
+Convert the checkpoints to  PT-D compliant checkpoints as follows, note that for 7B `--model_parallel_size 1` for 13B would be `--model_parallel_size 2` and 70B `model_parallel_size 8`, you can also set `--nproc_per_node ` accordingly.
 PT-D compliant support flexible world_size when loading back the checkpoints into TP(lized) model.

 You would be able to use larger number of processes/ TP size when load the model back.
 For example if you have converted the `13B` checkpoints with `--nproc_per_node 2`, during the inference you can use `--nproc_per_node 8` which you are changing the world_size and effectively the TP size.